How to Do a Background Check on a Tenant: A Step-by-Step Guide

 Rental history

-How to run a background check on a tenant
+How to run a background check on a tenant- Step by step

-After you've established criteria for evaluating tenant background checks, you'll want to know how to properly conduct one.
-Here is a step-by-step process for conducting a legal and thorough background check on a prospective tenant:
+After you’ve established criteria for screening prospective tenants, it’s important to understand how to conduct the process effectively.
+Here is a step-by-step guide to performing a legal and thorough background check:

 Choose an approved background check service